-On November 23, 2019, last year, I attended my first “International Survivors Of Suicide Loss Day” with the one man who stepped up as a true father to my husband at the Presbyterian Hospital in Dallas.
-Of course we attended to honor my husband’s memory and suicide, but as much to honor my daughter, who in case you didn’t already know, was also suicidal the night that Zack left.
+On November 23, 2019, last year, I attended my first “International Survivors Of Suicide Loss Day” with the one and only man who ever stepped up as a true father to my husband at the Presbyterian Hospital in Dallas.
+Of course, we attended to honor my husband’s memory and suicide, but as much to honor my daughter, who in case you didn’t already know, was also suicidal the night that Zack left.

 It was a beautiful, symposium style conference intended to be a day of healing, where all those impacted by suicide loss could connect around the lives of their loved ones and the experiences of hope, support, and encouragement.
 It was a wonderful day that did in fact help solidify my steadfast road to the recovery process that I was headstrong determined to conquer!